 No one likes getting spammed, but it can happen to the best of us.
 A company may unscrupulously sell its email list elsewhere, and suddenly, you begin receiving dozens of messages you did not ask for.

 Maybe you’ve even been guilty of sending out a spam message or two in your early days of email marketing, although you would never dream of making such an egregious error now.
+Being aware of email laws around the world goes a long way.

 January 2nd is International Stop Spam Day.
-This is a great day to reach out to your audience and let them know more about the measures your business currently has in place to stop spam and make opening your emails a more enjoyable experience.
+This is a great day to reach out to your audience and let them know more about the measures your business currently has in place to stop spam and make your emails a more enjoyable experience.

-5. Test Your Customer’s Knowledge on Trivia Day
+5. Test your customer’s knowledge on Trivia Day

 January doesn’t have to be boring for email newsletters when you can wholeheartedly embrace Trivia Day on January 4th.
+Make it fun by sending a trivia quiz in your emails.

-7. Find Something New to Do During National Hobby Month
+7. Find something new to do during National Hobby Month

 If you missed some of these other occasions but still need to send out your January newsletter, don’t stress.
 The entire month is National Hobby Month, a great opportunity to connect with your audience.